 - Material Organization

-One folder or notebook per class, whether digital or physical.
+One notebook or folder per class, physical or digital.

 - Routines

-When all four layers work together, organization feels effortless.
+When all four layers function together, it’s easy to organize.

 How to Organize Schoolwork Step by Step